-This is the second of seven blog posts that are excerpted from my upcoming book, Steward Leader Meditations, which was released in June.
+This is the second of seven blog posts that are excerpted from my book, Steward Leader Meditations.
 It is my heartfelt prayer that this book of Scriptural texts, meditations, action steps and simple prayers will bless leaders on their journey toward kingdom faithfulness and effectiveness.

 Part 1 – Dear Leaders: Sell Everything – Really!